PUT-PTM/STcalculator/README.md

 HD44780 display,
 Membrane 4x4 Matrix Array keyboard

 The heart of this device is microcontroller STM32F4 Discovery.
 We use LCD HD44780 to display numbers and everything else.
-To enter numbers we use 2 membrane keypads.
+To enter numbers we use a membrane keypad.
 All these things form the whole and are enclosed in a printed 3D cover.

 Tools
 Software that we use is CooCox CoIDE Version: 1.7.8